What is a webhook?

 }

-Note: This webhook is sent every time any asset in your fleet has any location data updates.
-This removes the need to poll for data from the Momentum servers.
+Note: This webhook is sent whenever any asset in your fleet receives location data updates.
+This eliminates the need to poll the Momentum servers for data.

 How to setup my Webhook?